hso-esk/tls-diff-testing/README.md

 TLS handshake as presented in our manuscript "Exploiting Dissent: Towards Fuzzing-based Differential Black-Box Testing of TLS Implementations".
 The paper will soon appear in IEEE Transactions on Dependable and Secure Computing (TDSC).
-A preprint will also be available soon.
+A [preprint](https://ivesk.hs-offenburg.de/fileadmin/Einrichtungen/ivesk/files/preprint_TLS-Diff-Fuzzing_IEEE-TDSC.pdf) is available from our [institute's homepage](https://ivesk.hs-offenburg.de).

 The software consists of two main components:
 * A shell script ("tls-server-batch") allowing to set up the five TLS server implementations